 No matter how well you take care of your teeth, sometimes the hard work they do for us results in a few casualties in the form of cracks, gaps, or discoloration.
-Instead of looking for multiple cosmetic dental procedures to fix these issues, you might want to consider visiting Ridgetop Dental to see if porcelain dental veneers might work for you.
+Instead of looking for multiple cosmetic dental procedures to fix these issues, you might want to consider visiting Ridgetop Dental Group to see if porcelain dental veneers might work for you.

 Porcelain veneers are used in place of extensive dental procedures to repair chipped, discolored, broken, or cracked teeth.
 They can also help with minor misalignment and small gaps.
 The veneers themselves are thin, porcelain ceramic covers that are permanently bonded to the front and sides of your teeth.
 Our team works with you to create natural looking, durable veneers that blend with your natural smile.